techidaily/site-windows11/source/_posts/avoid-dual-defense-opt-for-single-antivirus-in-windows-systems.md

  You could even install two different third-party antivirus programs, and you might not encounter problems.
 As long as they aren't actually running at the same time.
 But the question then becomes: why bother?
 Premium antivirus software all tend to offer the same or similar tools.
 The same can be said for their free counterparts.
 The only real difference is likely to be in the detection rate, and even this difference will usually be minimal.

- If you are struggling to find the perfect security tool, our guide to[choosing the best antivirus for your device](https://www.makeuseof.com/how-to-choose-best-antivirus-for-device/) should help.
+ If you are struggling to find the perfect security tool, our guide to [choosing the best antivirus for your device](https://www.makeuseof.com/how-to-choose-best-antivirus-for-device/) should help.

 ## 1\.
 Virus Threat Interception Conflicts